vortex314/serial2mqtt/README.md

  - build libCommon.a via "make -f Common.mk"
  - build serial2mqtt via "make -f serial2mqtt.mk"

+Or just deploy the pre-build versions from the Debug dir

 # Tested
  - ESP32 NodeMCU
 # Still to do